Code-Institute-Submissions/KarolSU96-PP2/README.md

 ## Features

 - ### Crate a task
-- Add a new task by entering it in the input field and clicking on "Add" button.
+  // image
+- As a user, I want to be able to add a new task to my task list.
+When I enter the task descripton in the input field, I expect to see the "Add" button, which I can click to add the task to the list.
+The website allows the user to be intentional with tak descriptions.
+Locking the number of letters to 30.

 - ### Delete a task
-- Click on the "x" to delete the desired task.
+  // image
+- As a user, i want to easily remove unwanted tasks from my list.
+By clicking on the "X" button associated with each task, I expect the desired task to be promptly deleted from the list.

 - ### Mark as completed
-- Click on the task to cross it out and mark it as completed.
+  // image
+- As a user, I want to keep track of completed tasks.
+When I click on a task in the list, I expect it to be visually crossed out, indicating that it has been marked as completed.

 - ### Edit a task
-- Use the "Edit" button to change the task.
-The new task can be then added in popup box.
+  // image
+- As a user, I want to be able to modify tasks.
+When I click on the "Edit" button associated with a task, I expect to be able to edit this task.
+The popup box allows me to edit the desired task and save it.

 - ### Display the total number of tasks
+  // image
+- As a user, I want to know the total number of tasks in my list.
+I expect the number of tasks to be displayer prominently on the page.
+The counter should be automatically updated whenever I add or remove tasks.

-- Total number of tasks is dynamically updated as tasks are added or removed.
+- ### Lock the number of tasks to 13
+  // image
+- As a user, I want to be sure that my task list remains managable and doesn't become overwhelming.
+I also expect the tasks to not shoot through the designed list.
+If I attempt to add the 14th task, I should receive a clear indication that the maximum limit has been reached.

 ## Languages: